-Pie Insurance offers workers’ compensation insurance policies online, directly to small businesses in Arizona, Arkansas, California, Colorado, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Nebraska, Nevada, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and Washington, D.C., and we’ll continue to expand rapidly.
+Pie Insurance offers workers’ compensation insurance policies online, directly to small businesses in Arizona, Arkansas, California, Colorado, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Utah, Washington, D.C., and West Virginia, and we’ll continue to expand rapidly.

 Our insurance is backed by the Sirius Group, so our protection has A rated financial strength.
 This means that when you need to file a claim, we’ll be there for you in the way that matters most.

 We’ll begin by selling workers’ compensation insurance only.
 Our long-term goal is to improve as much of the insurance experience for small businesses as we can.

 How does Workers’ Comp Work?

 Each state administers its own workers’ comp program through a commission or board, meaning each state operates differently.
 Typically these state agencies ensure businesses comply with workers’ comp laws, collect relevant accident information, and make final decisions on cases.

 In most states, employers must maintain records of any accidents, report accidents to state agencies, and inform their insurer of any accident within a specified timeframe.